bravethunder12/FAnotifs/README.md

 # FAnotifs
 This is a small browser extension to archive your FurAffinity notifications.

-Intended for Firefox Developer Edition browser, but probably works in Chrome too.
+Intended for Firefox (also works in Chrome but with worse filename)

+I created this for my own personal use, but I guess you can investigate similar code for other notifications like submissions and journals.

 * Press `i` to save **watch notifications**
 * Press `p` to save **favorite notifications**